 In order to complete its outer shell of electrons, the free radical will attack adjacent molecules and abstract an electron from them, generating a new radical which is also unstable and seeks to “steal” an electron from its neighbors.
 This initiates a chain reaction, which is the basis of many polymerization reactions.
 It can also be destructive to living cells and systems.

 Free radicals can attack cell lipid layers, DNA, proteins, and many other essential structures.
 This disrupts key biological processes and can result in aging, decreased function, and cancer.

-The sun’s rays penetration of the hair shaft and depletion of the natural melanin resident in the cortex will also alter the protein structures of both the cuticle and cortex.
+The sun’s rays penetrate the hair shaft and deplete of the natural melanin resident in the cortex, which will also alter the protein structures of both the cuticle and cortex.